SirPepe/ornament/Readme.md

 - specialized syntax for every (or any specific) use case

 You can (and probably have to) therefore pick or write your own solutions for the above features.
 Check out the `examples` folder for inspiration!
+The examples can be built using `npm run build-examples`.

 ### Exit strategy